-OS is 'assertive outreach', delivering support in a style and pace that aligns with the client's readiness and capability to engage in support.
+Outreach services are 'assertive outreach', delivering support in a style and pace that aligns with the client's readiness and capability to engage in support.
 Support is holistic and based on the needs and circumstances of the client.

-The OS will support the client to achieve specific goals and can provide support to increase social inclusion, develop activities of daily living skills, return to health and work, access, and maintain appropriate accommodation, and, where appropriate, risk management.
+Outreach services support the client to achieve specific goals and can provide support to increase social inclusion, develop activities of daily living skills, return to health and work, access, and maintain appropriate accommodation, and, where appropriate, risk management.

-OS is person-centred, and clients will be supported to exercise choice and control over the supports and services they receive and build their capability to be self-directing, making informed decisions in their lives.
+Outreach services are person-centred, and clients will be supported to exercise choice and control over the supports and services they receive and build their capability to be self-directing, making informed decisions in their lives.

-The aims of the OS are to:
+The aims of outreach services are to:

 - Support the client to achieve their recovery, return to health and work journey and, independence goals